 April 30, 2015

-And what scares me even more, are men with guns.
-A man with a gun doesn’t have to make a fist to hurt a woman or any living creature for that matter, he doesn’t even have to be close by.
-All he has to do is have a drink, pick up a gun, and shoot.
+And what scares me even more, are irresponsible men (and women) with guns (I know not all shooters are irresponsible).
+A person with a gun doesn’t have to make a fist to hurt another person or any living creature for that matter, he doesn’t even have to be close by.
+All he has to do is have a drink (or not), pick up a gun, and shoot.

 Last night was different though.
 I had found a really nice spot, not much of a view, but it had greenery on the ground rather than just dirt, an open space and wasn’t too sandy or dusty.
 A bit later an RV passed by and pulled into a spot quite a distance away and all was well, that is until the first shot was fired.